Inertial response: Synchronous generators

 Inertia can be measured in power-time product units (say, gigawatt-seconds), but is often normalized to the "size" (nominal electrical power) of the generator and thus can be described in the units of time (so called Generator inertia constant).
 The faster spinning generators might store more kinetic energy (proportional to square of the rotational frequency), but are typically lighter and thus decelerate faster, causing more power to be injected early in the response ("front-loading") when compared to the slower and heavier machines; this is not necessarily better due to interaction between parts of the grid that can cause "bouncing" and instability.
 Typical power plants have the inertia constant values from 2 seconds (hydropower) to 7 seconds (gas turbines).
-Since the rotational speed and thus the kinetic energy of a synchronous generator does not depend on it current power level, the inertia of the overall grid is related to the inertia constants of the running generators; at the time of lower power demand (say, at night) there might be less generators running, and thus a similar contingency might be harder to deal with.
+Since the rotational speed and thus the kinetic energy of a synchronous generator does not depend on its current power level, the inertia of the overall grid (total system inertia, TSI) is related to the inertia constants of the running generators; at the time of lower power demand (say, at night) there might be less generators running, and thus a similar contingency might be harder to deal with.